List of EastEnders characters introduced in 2014: Lee Carter

 On Valentine's Day, Mick tells Lee that the best thing he can do for Whitney is to leave her.
-Despite this, on his way to work, Lee talks to Patrick Trueman (Rudolph Walker), who gives him advice on his marriage.
+Despite this, on his way to work, Lee talks to Patrick, who gives him advice on his marriage.
 Lee then treats Whitney to a romantic dinner, and just after asking for the bill, Lee tells Whitney that he has left a surprise for her back at the flat and insists he should go back.
 While waiting for him to return, Whitney realises that Lee has gone for a long time, so she returns to their flat, only to find all of his belongings are gone and reads a handwritten note from Lee saying he no longer loves her.
 Whitney attempts to contact him, to no avail, not knowing that Lee has called Mick requesting to see him.
 Mick meets Lee, who tells him that he is going to remain in Dover because he cannot stay in Walford.
 He returns to Walford briefly to see Whitney and tearfully explains the situation.
 An upset Whitney, realising that Lee plans to leave on his own to figure himself out, tells him to leave and she watches him from the window as he drives off.
 After saying a tearful farewell to his family, Lee leaves after Mick tells him that Walford will always be his home.

 Several weeks later, Lee attempts to call Whitney but the pub's new manager Woody Woodward (Lee Ryan) tells Lee that she does not want to speak to him, so Lee sends his friend Moose (Sam Gittins) to see her, who says that Lee wants a divorce.
 Whitney receives a letter from Lee's solicitor, citing her unreasonable behaviour as grounds for the divorce, but Woody tells her it is not a big deal and Whitney agrees, deciding it is time to move on from Lee.